Sissytecho/hmtl_journey/README.md

-here is a first project in html . i will develop form with a background. making sure the project is well details and responsive
+these are basic projects in html only . with varieties of background color. making sure the project is well details and responsive